jllopez/coding_challenge/README.md

 1. Open a terminal/prompt
 2. Run `git clone https://github.com/jllopez/coding_challenge.git` to fetch the projects code
+3. Run `cd coding_challenge` to change to the project's root directory
-3. Run `python3 -m virtualenv env` to create a virtual environment
+4. Run `python3 -m virtualenv env` to create a virtual environment
-4. Run `source env/bin/activate` to activate the virtual environment
+5. Run `source env/bin/activate` to activate the virtual environment
-5. Run `pip install -r requirements.txt`
+6. Run `pip install -r requirements.txt`
-6. Run `python test_longest_word_finder.py`
+7. Run `python test_longest_word_finder.py`

 If everything was setup correctly an output similar to this should be displayed in the terminal: